 The Pew Research Center's Internet Project is pleased to offer scholars access to raw data sets from our research.
 All uses of this data should reference the Pew Research Center as the source of the data and acknowledge that the Pew Research bears no responsibility for interpretations presented or conclusions reached based on analysis of the data.

 Our data sets are made available as single compressed archive files (.zip file).
 Pew Research is interested in learning about other ways that scholars use our data.
 If you publish something based on our data, please let us know by sending us an email.
 Individuals will need to fill out a brief registration before downloading data.
 Questions concerning the data sets may be directed to the Pew Research Center.

-This omnibus survey contains questions about anonymity online.
+This dataset contains questions about mobile commerce.

 This dataset contains questions about Americans’ use of the internet to watch, download or share videos.